OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/data-availability-committees/04-configure-dac.md

 #### Keyset

-Once you've generated the keys, it is imperative to generate the Keyset as previously outlined.
+Once you've generated the keys, generating the Keyset as previously outlined is imperative.
 For example, in the scenario involving a zero-valued private key, the Keyset configuration would be as follows:

 ```shell
 Keyset: 0x00000000000000010000000000000001012160000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000
 KeysetHash: 0x4d795e20d33eea0b070600e4e100c512a750562bf03c300c99444bd5af92d9b0
 ```

 Upon successfully generating the Keyset, it is essential to establish it within the parent chain.
-This step ensures that the parent chain is accurately informed of the Committee members' keyset.
+This step ensures that the parent chain is accurately informed of the Committee members' Keyset.

 The Keyset can be configured by invoking the [setValidKeyset](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/bridge/SequencerInbox.sol#L466) method within the SequencerInbox contract.

-**Note:** Only Rollup owner(s) can call this method to set the new valid keyset.
+**Note:** Only Rollup owner(s) can call this method to set the new valid Keyset.

 #### Sequencer Configuration